craftedmedia/Crafted.Config/Readme.md

 To use, first of all, include the reference to the Crafted.Config assemby in your project.

 First, create your configuration class.
 This will be the same type as ones created using ConfigurationSections in .Net 2.0.
+Just decorate the class with a Crafted.Configuration.Attributes.ConfigSection attribute, with the name of the custom section you're building.

+Other than this the only differences lies in the additional ConfigElements that can be used such as DefaultTextConfigElement.

 ```
-**[Crafted.Configuration.Attributes.ConfigSection("webConfig")]**
+[Crafted.Configuration.Attributes.ConfigSection("webConfig")]
 public class WebConfig : System.Configuration.ConfigurationSection {

 	[ConfigurationProperty("MyConfigValue", IsRequired = true, DefaultValue = "Nothing")]